+Pragmatic approaches analyse explanation by emphasising its similarity to other acts of communication.
+A common worry, then, is that they cannot distinguish explanation from other informative acts of communication.
+To borrow an example from \citet[p.34]{salmon1971StatisticalExplanationStatistical} discussed by \citet[Sect.
+4.2.]{woodward2003MakingThingsHappen}, learning that a cisgender man takes birth control pills may -- given suitable background assumptions about one's epistemic state\footnote{These assumptions will include (a) ignorance about whether cisgender men can get pregnant; (b) knowledge that taking birth control pills prevents pregnancy.} -- lower one's surprise at his failure to become pregnant (i.e. satisfy \citepos{gardenfors1980PragmaticApproachExplanations} criterion), but it does not \textit{explain} this failure.
+This intuition is reflected in the distinctive grammar of answers to ``why?'' questions; explanations can be prefixed with ``because'' in a way that other acts of communication cannot.

-By contrast, a common view is that explanation fundamentally involves relations of asymmetric dependence, chiefly causal dependence \citep{HitchcockWoodward1, woodward2003MakingThingsHappen, strevens2008DepthAccountScientific}.
-This view is nicely summarized by \citet[p.
+To account for this, a common view is that explanation fundamentally involves relations of asymmetric dependence, chiefly causal dependence \citep{HitchcockWoodward1, woodward2003MakingThingsHappen, strevens2008DepthAccountScientific}.
+This view is nicely summarised by \citet[p.
 162]{Salmon1977}, ``To give [\dots] explanations is to show how events [\dots] fit into the causal network of the world''.
-The basic thought is that, e.g., telling someone that you took a walk in the park today (a description of \emph{what} happened) is not typically an explanation, unless it helps address a causal-explanatory question (e.g., \emph{why} your shoes were muddy, what \emph{caused} them to be muddy).
-To borrow an example from \citet[p.34]{salmon1971StatisticalExplanationStatistical} discussed by \citet[Sect.
-4.2.]{woodward2003MakingThingsHappen}, learning that a (cisgender) man takes birth control pills may -- given suitable background assumptions about one's epistemic state -- lower one's surprise at his failure to become pregnant (i.e. satisfy \citepos{gardenfors1980PragmaticApproachExplanations} criterion), but it does not \textit{explain} this failure.
-As Salmon and Woodward observe, the issue is that the man's taking birth control pills does not play a causal role in the failure.
-Indeed, in \autoref{example: holiday tan}, Alice's response seems like an explanation just in case (relative to Bob's knowledge state) it provides information about what \textit{caused} her tan.
+The thought is that, e.g., telling someone that you took a walk in the park today (a description of \emph{what} happened) is not typically an explanation, unless it helps address a causal-explanatory question (e.g., \emph{why} your shoes were muddy, what \emph{caused} them to be muddy).
+As Salmon and Woodward observe, the issue in the example above is that the man's taking birth control pills does not play a causal role in his failure to become pregnant.
+Indeed, in \autoref{example: holiday tan}, Alice's response seems like an explanation only if it provides information about what \textit{caused} her tan.
 It may be helpful for some other purpose; it would just not count as an explanation.

-To say that causality is central to explanation is, of course, only to raise the question of how we ought to analyse causality.
-For many decades, a dominant view in philosophy reduced it essentially to probability, e.g., declaring that $A$ causes $B$ when $A$ occurs before, and also raises the probability of, $B$ (e.g., \citealt{Suppes1971}).
-(Employing a closely related analysis -- one of probability raising relative to a ``contracted'' belief state in which the explanans is removed -- \cite{gardenfors1990EpistemicAnalysisExplanations} endeavours to incorporate causality into his account of explanation.)